Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 >
 >  **Project Management** ==> **Add as a subproject to project:** none, **Add to version control:** none

-- In your apps `.pro` file (for example: TestNorthArrow.pro), add an `include` statement that points to the path of the `toolkit.pri` file that you have on disk.
+**qmake**

-> For example:
+- If you chose the qmake build system, in your apps `.pro` file (for example: TestNorthArrow.pro), add an `include` statement that points to the path of the `toolkit.pri` file that you have on disk.

 > ```cpp
 > ...
 > include($$PWD/arcgisruntime.pri)